 Thousands of children are treated or hospitalized each year because of accidental poisonings within their own homes.
 The CDC found that children between the ages of 1 to 4 years had the highest rates of poisoning.
-These tips from the American Association of Poison Control Centers can make your home safer:
+These tips from the American Association of Poison Control Centers can help make your home a safe environment:

 - Keep cleaning supplies, medicines, garden chemicals, and toxic art supplies locked away or on a high shelf.
 Make sure these items are put away immediately after each use.

 - Purchase over-the-counter and prescription medicines with childproof caps.
 Keep them on a high shelf or in a locked cabinet, not on your bedside table.

 - Keep vitamins and minerals such as iron out of reach.
 They can be hazardous, even fatal, to children.

 - Never use food containers to store nonfood substances.